 - Poppy seeds - I love Burlap & Barrel's Blue Poppy Seeds for these cupcakes!

 - Yogurt - The addition of yogurt makes these cupcakes especially light, scrumptious, and delicious.
-Use plain Greek yogurt.
-Substitute with sour cream, buttermilk, or milk.
+Use plain whole milk yogurt.
+I haven't tried substitutions with Greek yogurt, but I'd assume it would work!

-- Lemon juice / lemon zest - Freshly squeezed lemon juice gives these cupcakes a ton of flavor, otherwise use 2 teaspoons of lemon extract.
+- Lemon juice / lemon zest - Freshly squeezed lemon juice gives these cupcakes a ton of flavor.

-- Olive oil - I'm a huge fan of how scrumptious these cupcakes are from the olive oil, and the taste is virtually unintelligible.
-Substitute with neutral oil, like vegetable or canola.
+- Olive oil - I'm a huge fan of how scrumptious these cupcakes are from the olive oil instead of using butter, and the taste is virtually unintelligible but adds a little extra something.
+It gets better and better each day and stays moist over several days.

-- Vanilla extract - Adds a bit of flavor to these cupcakes.
+- Vanilla extract - Adds a bit of extra flavor to these cupcakes.

 How to make Lemon Poppyseed Cupcakes